MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ## More information

-For more information about the Form Recognizer service, see the [Form Recognizer documentation](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/).
+For more information about the Document Intelligence service, see the [Document Intelligence documentation](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/).